wearefrank/ladybug/README.md

 - As package name, type in: `@wearefrank/ladybug`
 - Select the correct version
 - Click on the `Deploy` button to deploy the WebJar.
 Wait for the Deploy Log to finish (there should be a `Deployed!` somewhere).
-- You have now published the WebJar
+- You have now published the WebJar, see (after a few hours) https://repo.maven.apache.org/maven2/org/webjars/npm/wearefrank__ladybug/

 ### Prepare for next cycle
 - Go into the file `ladybug-frontend/package.json` and increment the version number (for example `0.0.12` -> `0.0.13`)